How to Not Make Stress Worse

 As you develop that awareness, you can use it to gain some control of your breath, and thus of your emotional state.
 When you feel fear coming on, for example, you may notice your breath speeding up and your breath becoming shallower.
 Then you can consciously slow it down and breathe into your abdomen to relax.
 With practice, you will know to take deep and slow belly breaths every time you encounter a challenging situation.

 You can also try focused breathing techniques; I teach one on the Happier app called Alternate Nostril Breathing.
 Our research with Yale students as well as veterans with trauma shows that using long breathing protocols (SKY Breath meditation) can be as effective or more effective than traditional psychological approaches.
-(I’ll be discussing this in detail with Dan Harris in an upcoming episode of the Happier podcast.)

 Whether you opt for breathing classes or other soothing activities that help calm your nervous system, these practices all build upon themselves.
 Just like going to the gym, it takes repetition and daily commitment to start to see a shift in your nervous system.
 The key is that they are focused on supporting the body and its natural ability to come back from stress, rather than attempting to banish or suppress stress when it arises.
 By tapping into your natural resilience, you can learn to reduce stress… even right now.